Thursday, February 5, 2015

-New Review: Jennifer Horsman’s CRIMSON RAPTURE – The Absorbing, Heartrending Story of an American Privateer and an Innocent, Endearing Young Englishwoman
+New Review: Jennifer Horsman’s CRIMSON RAPTURE – Absorbing, Heartrending Story of an American Privateer and an Innocent Young Englishwoman

 Though no date is given, since England is at war with France and President Jefferson’s Embargo Act is referenced, I believe the story is set in 1807-08.
 It begins on a British naval vessel (a 3-masted sailing ship) on its way to Australia, transporting a famous prisoner—American privateer, Justin Phillips—as well as civilian passengers, including shy, 17-year old Christina Marks, in mourning for her father’s death and going to live with her uncle.

 From the first time they meet, Justin and Christina share a love for books and ideas but are terribly different personalities.
 Were it not for the unusual circumstances in which the shy, unselfish girl speaks through a small window to a prisoner she can’t see, they never would have formed the bond they did.
-Though Justin, a successful privateer and man of the world, thought the timid young woman who brought him books, food and conversation was probably a plain girl, she was nevertheless “a most sympathetic and sweet young lady.”
-And when, in the course of his crew’s rescuing him, he first sees her, her beauty leaves him spellbound.
+Though Justin, a successful privateer and man of the world, thought the timid young woman who brought him books, food and conversation was probably a plain girl (all he could see were her feet), she was nevertheless “a most sympathetic and sweet young lady.”
+And when, in the course of his crew’s rescuing him, he first sees her, her beauty leaves him speechless.

 Horsman has brilliantly crafted a heroine who will win your heart from the first page.
 She is winsome, loving and incredibly unselfish.
 Christina has led a very sheltered life as the daughter of a vicar and is totally unprepared for a hardened man like Justin.
 To him, her kindness is a soothing balm.
 But his rough ways and harsh judgments are often too much for Christina.
 Despite that, the two fall quickly and desperately in love.